-The only fudge recipe I use is the tried and true Original Fantasy Fudge Recipe.
+The only fudge recipe I use to make Easter Bunny Fudge is the tried and true Original Fantasy Fudge Recipe.
 This is a never fail melt in your mouth fudge that sets well and is a biteful of creamy goodness every time.

 Parchment or wax paper

-I have detailed how to cut fudge with cookie cutters here.
+- I have detailed how to cut fudge with cookie cutters here.
 There is always some trial and error depending upon the cookie cutter and the fudge used as each batch of fudge does have its’ own temperament.

 About half way through dipping each cookie cutter into flour I am tempted to cut corners and flour the cookie cutter less frequently.
 You may get away with it once, but it will catch up with you and a gooey mess can occur.